EudyContreras/Chronox.NetCore/README.md

 ## Supported timezones: ##

-**Chronox** supports most if not all Timezones.
-If a timezone is found it will be extracted.
-A **Timezone** object can be added or substracted from the result in order get an accurate timezone sensitve time.
-For a list of the supported TimeZones please look follow this loink [TimeZones](https://github.com/EudyContreras/Chronox.NetCore/blob/master/TIMEZONES.md)
+**Chronox** supports most if not all TimeZones.
+If a timeZone is found it will be extracted.
+A **Timezone** object can be added or substracted from the result in order get an accurate timeZone sensitve time.
+For a list of the supported TimeZones please look at [TimeZones](https://github.com/EudyContreras/Chronox.NetCore/blob/master/TIMEZONES.md)

 ## Contribute:

-Please read [Contributing](https://github.com/EudyContreras/Chronox.NetCore/blob/master/CONTRIBUTING) for details on the code base code of conduct, and the process for submitting pull requests to **OthelloFX**
+Please read [Contributing](https://github.com/EudyContreras/Chronox.NetCore/blob/master/CONTRIBUTING) for details on the code base code of conduct, and the process for submitting pull requests to **Chronox**